 During his remarkable career, violinist Joshua Bell has gone from child prodigy to one of the most outstanding virtuosos of our time.
 He has performed at prestigious venues across the globe and created some of the most talked-about moments in classical music, such as this Washington D.C. metro performance in which he gave a solo concert without any knowledge that a hidden camera was filming him.

-Born in Bloomington, Indiana, at the age of four, Bell began to play the violin.
+Born in Bloomington, Indiana, Bell began to play the violin at age four.
 At age twelve, he began lessons with Josef Gingold, one of his most influential mentors.
 By the time he was fourteen years old, he had debuted with Riccardo Muti and the Philadelphia Orchestra; by seventeen, he performed at Carnegie Hall with the St. Louis Symphony.

 Chung is a violin soloist who is known across the world.
 She made her debut at the New York Philharmonic in 1968 after studying at Juilliard.
 Her first recording was with the London Symphony Orchestra on Decca, leading to her current contract and highly acclaimed Tchaikovsky and Sibelius concertos recording under André Previn.

 The astonishing Hahn, one of the greatest violinists, first picked up a violin just before her fourth birthday and was admitted to the Curtis Institute aged ten.
-Hilary Hahn’s performance of Bach’s Sarabande from his Partita No. 2 for solo violin.
+Here is Hilary Hahn’s amazing performance of Bach’s Sarabande from his Partita No. 2 for solo violin.

 Hilary is a three-time Grammy Award-winning violinist who has been praised for her expressive musicality and technical expertise.
 She’s committed to breaking down barriers in classical music through her choice of repertoire and her willingness to share her experiences with a global community of fans.